CXH-Research/Shadow-Generation/Generation/README.md

 ```
 Generation
  ┣ input(Place all your shadow-free images here)
- ┣ mask(Place all your shadow mask images here)
+ ┣ mask(Your mask images will be generated here)
  ┣ output(Your shadow images will be generated here)
  ┣ gen_shadow.py
  ┣ datasets.py